PramitSaha/markdown-cv/index.md

 `Jan2019 - Now`
 __Investigating hand-to-speech motor control__

+The goal of this project is to investigate and develop a plausible underlying mechanism of how our human motor control system leverages the biomechanical and physical constraints as well as the auditory perceptual abilities to reduce the difficulty of the speech task.

+Human speech production is one of the most complex processes within the human motor repertoire, that needs a precise coordination of over 100 muscles per utterance of word.
+In continuous speech, the brain has to deal with the challenging task of rapid and accurate coordination of a set of redundant and interacting articulators, which requires the multi-dimensional control of multiple articulators at a dauntingly high rate.
+The neuro-computational bases behind such control is still not well understood.
+In this work, we endeavor to address this issue by investigating the effect of perceptual feedback-based regulations and spatio-temporal constraints for control of vowel sounds in a hand gesture-to-speech mapping system.
+As a starting point, we developed a synthesizer which can be controlled by hand movement to produce continuous vowel sounds easily and intuitively.
+We also investigated glove based 2D control, 1D+1D control and mouse control to understand how different control paradigms vary the effort of hand-to-speech motor control.
+Furthermore, we developed an information theoretic view of the aforementioned control and demonstrated how deep learning based mapping can be utilized to reduce the difficulty level of the task.

 <br>***Peer-reviewed Publications:***

 [1] Saha, Pramit and Sidney Fels.
 "Your Hands Can Talk : Perceptually-Aware Mapping of Hand Gesture Trajectories to Vowel Sequences" [under review]

-[2] Yadong Liu, Pramit Saha, Arian Shamei, Bryan Gick and Sidney Fels.
+[2] Yadong Liu*, Pramit Saha*, Arian Shamei, Bryan Gick and Sidney Fels.
 "Deep learning based continuous vowel space mapping from hand gestures", Acoustics Week in Canada 2019

-[3] Yadong Liu, Pramit Saha, Arian Shamei, Bryan Gick and Sidney Fels.
+[3] Yadong Liu*, Pramit Saha*, Arian Shamei, Bryan Gick and Sidney Fels.
 "Mapping a Continuous Vowel Space to Hand Gestures."
 Canadian Acoustics 48.1 (2020).

+(* indicates equal contribution)

 `April2018 - Now`